intheendtheyweregone/fapbuster/README.md

 There is a general lack of user-friendly error handling as this was just a personal script I quickly wrote up and hadn't planned on putting it anywhere until now.

+I wrote this when I was a terrible programmer, and I still am.

 ## Usage